Occupant Handbook - 2.0 Moving in

 2.7 Cable/satellite dishes and telephone

-The Occupant of Record is responsible for paying for telephone, cable and/or satellite service, including the installation of additional and/or relocation of jacks or cable and satellite installation and upkeep.
+The Occupant is responsible for paying for telephone, cable and/or satellite, and Wi-Fi services, including the installation of additional and/or relocation of jacks or cable and satellite installation and upkeep.
+Drilling into floors or other structural elements to run cables is not permitted.
 Please refer to section 3.2 Activities requiring HSC approval of this Handbook for more information.

 Page details